tmpfs/trucks/doc/readme/compiler.md

 ## Parse

-The parse phase takes the output from the load phase and extracts the css, javascript and template parts:
+The parse phase takes the output from the load phase and extracts the css, javascript and template elements:

 <? @exec {json} node doc/readme/compiler-parse.js ?>